iRail/The-DataTank/README.md

 * variables are also $camelCaseNotation ( although you might see an _ notation here and there, this is mostly when we query variables, if not...it's our fault and bad practise and you should learn from our mistake :) )

-# The DataTank & FlatData #
+In future releases we will be using the [fig standards](http://www.php-fig.org/).

-In order to set up an API we're using the open-source platform The DataTank.
-The DataTank is free software (AGPL, © 2011,2012 iRail NPO, 2012 OKFN Belgium) to create an API for non-local/dynamic data in no time.
+# Read more

 If you want to read more about The DataTank please visit http://thedatatank.com for developer documentation, and http://thedatatank.com for introductions.

-FlatTurtle has forked The DataTank to create a platform which integrates seaminglessly with our other products, like http://github.com/FlatTurtle/InfoScreen.
-This fork of The DataTank is called FlatData.
+The DataTank is free software (AGPL, © 2011,2012 iRail NPO, 2012 OKFN Belgium) to create an API for non-local/dynamic data in no time.

 Any questions?
 Add a support issue.